ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A boolean expression, usually involving the current node, is evaluated and the current node is selected if and only if the expression yields true.

+As the expression is composed of side-effect free components, the order of evaluation does not need to be (and is not) defined.
+Similarly, for `&&`/`||`, both a short-circuiting and a fully evaluating implementation will lead to the same result; both implementation strategies are therefore valid.

 The current node is accessible via the current node identifier `@`.

 An existence expression may test the result of a function expression (see {{fnex}}).